Blend ancient ideas and modern concepts to become a leading teacherEnquire today

 Strong communication skills – both verbal and non-verbal are key

 Expert knowledge about asanas and other techniques – it’s a must that you lead from the front

 A commitment to self-practice and development – yoga should be seen as a lifelong journey, rather than a hobby or pastime

 If you’re confident that you have the mentality and qualities needed to truly succeed as a yoga instructor, the next stage is to gain the right yoga instructor qualifications.
 It is an incredibly vital part of the journey.

 The industry’s most popular yoga instructor course is the Level 3 Diploma in Teaching Yoga.
 It’s recognised internationally, which is something to note later on when we explore the various job opportunities available.
 As this is an entry-level qualification, there are no formal prerequisites.
 As you might expect, however, a keen interest in yoga and experience of attending yoga classes will go a long way.
 Typically, the level 3 diploma is completed within 6 months, though this does vary on a person’s lifestyle and the amount of time they can commit to studying.

-The course itself covers a range of topics including the history and philosophy of yoga, understanding yoga asana, yogic breathing and pranayama techniques, and planning and teaching yoga.
+The course itself covers a range of topics including the history and philosophy of yoga, understanding yoga asana, yogic breathing and pranayama techniques, mindfulness and planning and teaching yoga.
 You’ll also encounter the all-important anatomy and physiology and health and safety.

 Thinking back to the start of this guide and how yoga is an inclusive practice, many teachers and instructors don’t stop their education once they’ve achieved their Level 3 qualification.
 It will, of course, depend on the type of classes you intend to teach, but many will gain additional qualifications to increase the number of students they can teach.